Home Designer-House Plan Designer-Draftsman

 At least, be sure to call their references to see if they were pleased.

 Your building inspection department will most likely require a set of plans that include (but are not limited to) a foundation plan, elevations, floor plan, roof framing plan, and cross sectional framing plan, as well as a plot plan.
-See page 4 of my article on Reading House plans: house plans).
+See page 4 of my article on How to Read House Plans.

 No matter who draws your plans have them reviewed by a structural engineer.

 It only took one bad experience for me to never overlook that step again.
 It's not expensive.
 Structural failure is.
 Even sags are considered a failure.